venkatesh-periyathambi/venkatesh-periyathambi.github.io/PHOTO_SETUP_GUIDE.md

 **File name:** `profile.jpg` (exactly this)

-This is your AWS photo.
+This is your photo.
 You need to:

-1. Go to GitHub repo: `https://github.com/venkatesh-periyathambi/venkatesh-periyathambi.github.io`
+1. Go to GitHub repo: `https://github.com/profile name/gitname.github.io`
 2. Click "Add file" → "Upload files"
 3. Drag and drop your photo (`aws-080425-lr-80-1.jpg`)
 4. **Rename it to:** `profile.jpg` (use the GitHub rename feature)